MVSAIADITYA/day4-assignment/aws-ci-setup.md

 Go to the repository on GitHub.
 Create a pull request to merge feature-aws-ci into the main branch.
-Add a description explaining the changes and the intended CI/CD setup.
+Add a description explaining the changes and the intended CI/CD setup.good